 Exhibition “Mass Support” at the Spitzer School of Architecture/City College

-The Spitzer School of Architecture/City College presents an exhibition that explores the legacy and contemporary relevance of the Stichting Architecten Research (SAR), an architectural think tank active in the Netherlands between 1964 and 1990 that proposed a radical new way of thinking about mass housing.
+From March 21 until May 17, 2023, The Spitzer School of Architecture/City College presents the exhibition Mass Support: Flexibility and Resident Agency in Housing, which explores the legacy and contemporary relevance of the Stichting Architecten Research (SAR), an architectural think tank active in the Netherlands between 1964 and 1990 that proposed a radical new way of thinking about mass housing.
 Initially led by John Habraken, the SAR suggested new functions for the construction industry, for households, and, crucially, for architects.

 About the Exhibition